Eris (mythology)

 Featured:

 Eris (Greek Ἔρις, "Strife") is the Greek goddess of strife, her name being translated into Latin as Discordia.
 Her Greek opposite is Harmonia, whose Latin counterpart is Concordia.
 Homer equated her with the war-goddess Enyo, whose Roman counterpart is Bellona.
-Eris, the solar system's largest known dwarf planet, is named after the goddess.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Eris (mythology)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Eris (mythology)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools